THE STORY OF THE

 The version used in the 2006 movie "Superman Returns".

-I hope you enjoyed this complete waste of your time - I sure did!
+I hope you enjoyed this complete waste of your time - we certainly did!

-PS - Here is a project that was based on of the above information - take a look at Marcus Parcus' reimagining of Superman's costume!
+PS - Here is a project that was based on of the above information - take a look at Marcus Parcus' reimagining of Superman's costume from 2008!

 Android Wallpapers: